 Mt.
 Baker Ski Area

-Located just more than an hour east of Bellingham, Mt.
+Located east of Bellingham, Mt.
 Baker Ski Area sees plenty of snow.
 In fact, the ski area holds the record for snowfall in a single season (1998-1999).
 With 31 runs, eight lifts, two rope pulls, and 1,000 skiable acres, Baker is a relatively compact resort ideal for advanced snowboarders and skiers.

 Four people in ski gear stand in the snow looking down from a mountain

-One of the most easily accessible ski areas in Washington for visitors flying into Seattle, The Summit at Snoqualmie along Interstate 90 offers opportunities for all levels of winter sports enthusiast and makes a great day-trip options from the state’s urban core.
-The Summit is composed of four base areas that were once distinct resorts: Alpental, Summit West, Summit Central, and Summit East.
+One of the most easily accessible ski areas in Washington for visitors flying into Seattle, The Summit at Snoqualmie along Interstate 90 offers opportunities for all skill levels and makes a great day-trip option from the state’s urban core.
+The Summit includes four base areas that were once distinct resorts: Alpental, Summit West, Summit Central, and Summit East.

-While The Summit doesn’t offer on-site lodging, visitors can find plenty of vacation rentals and stay options in nearby Roslyn, Cle Elum, and Snoqualmie.
+While The Summit doesn’t offer on-site lodging, there are plenty of vacation rentals and stay options in nearby Roslyn, Cle Elum, and Snoqualmie.

 49° North